Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

 For battery powered SCHC sender, it is RECOMMENDED to use ACK mechanism at the end of each window instead of waiting the end of all windows:

-* SCHC receiver sends a SCHC ACK after every window even if there is no missing tiles.
+* SCHC receiver SHOULD send a SCHC ACK after every window even if there is no missing tiles.
-* SCHC sender waits for the SCHC ACK from the SCHC receiver before sending tiles from next window.
-If the SCHC ACK is not received, it should send an SCHC ACK REQ up to MAX_ACK_REQUESTS time as described previously.
+* SCHC sender SHOULD wait for the SCHC ACK from the SCHC receiver before sending tiles from next window.
+If the SCHC ACK is not received, it SHOULD send an SCHC ACK REQ up to MAX_ACK_REQUESTS time as described previously.

-For non-battery powered devices, SCHC receiver can also choose to send a SCHC ACK only at the end of all windows.
+For non-battery powered devices, SCHC receiver MAY also choose to send a SCHC ACK only at the end of all windows.
 It will reduce downlink load on the network, by reducing the number of downlinks.

-SCHC implementations must be compatible with both behavior, and selection is made on a RuleID basis.
+SCHC implementations MUST be compatible with both behavior, and selection is made on a RuleID basis.
 The rules datamodel MUST include this field in the fragmentation rules for LoRaWAN.